 Council Marks Commonwealth Day

-The Commonwealth Flag flew over Lisburn this week as Lisburn & Castlereagh City Council celebrated Commonwealth Day on Monday 14th March 2016.
+The Commonwealth Flag flew over Lisburn this week as Lisburn & Castlereagh City Council officially celebrated Commonwealth Day on Monday 13th March 2017.

 Commonwealth Day 2017 marks 40 years since Commonwealth Day became a global celebration, marked by the 52 members of the Commonwealth.

 The theme of this Commonwealth Day Celebration was ‘A Peace Building Commonwealth’ and reaffirms the Commonwealth Charter Principle that international peace and security, sustainable economic growth and development and the rules of law are essential to the progress and prosperity of all.